kubernetes/community/sig-contributor-experience/annual-report-2021.md

    - A full time community manager who can maintain several subprojects and help with the overall direction of the group
    - More full time support for the items under bullet point 1.
-    - This work will reduce toil for not only contributor experience, but all groups in the project.
+    - This work will reduce toil for contributor experience and all groups in the project.

 ## Membership